Best Of19 min read

 How to Actually Choose the Right Tool for Your Nonprofit

-The decision isn't about which tool is "best" in the abstract — it's about which tool fits your organization right now, with the team you actually have, not the team you're planning to hire.
+The decision isn't about which tool is "best" in the abstract—it's about which tool fits your organization right now, with the team you actually have.
 Here's a practical framework:

 Start with your team size and budget: